 - : This basically replaces Reach Spell, but it's not without issues.
 First, it's unclear precisely how Actions work here.
 I think the intent is that you cast your spell, then spend an Action to command your familiar to deliver the spell.
-This costs just as many actions as Reach Spell, making it a great replacement for another feat.
+This costs just as many actions as Reach Spell, making it a viable replacement for another feat.
 However, it also leaves your familiar adjacent to your target.
 If the target is an ally, it's probably fine.
 If the target is an enemy, your familiar is now in melee reach, and while it shares your AC it only has 5 hit points per level.
-Expect to spend an action on your next turn commanding your familiar to retreat to safety.
+Expect to spend an Action on your next turn commanding your familiar to retreat to safety.

 Instead of customizing your familiar and potentially changing its abilities every day, you can choose to take a Specific Familiar.
 Doing so requires that you have at least the required number of abilities.
 If you have additional abilities, it's not clear what happens but I believe that they're simply ignored.
 In effect, you're trading customizability for the additional capabilities provided by the Specific Familiar which you choose.